 EVIL DEAD is an enjoyable modern exploitation flick that truly delivers all the gore, violence, and awesome makeup f/x that was promised by its creators.
 This redo of the 1981 classic follows five young adults who come to a spooky cabin in the woods to have an intervention for the heroine-addicted friend, Mia (Jane Levy).

 Naturally this cabin, abandoned for years, was the scene of a demonic cleansing, and a certain Book of the Dead was left behind.
 (As you’ll discover in the cool, but unnecessary opening of the film.)
-Naturally the Necronomicon is found, and despite written warmings (DON’T READ IT, DON’T THINK IT, DON’T SAY IT!), one of the members of the group recites a passage.
+Naturally the Necronomicon is found, and despite written warnings (DON’T READ IT, DON’T THINK IT, DON’T SAY IT!), one of the members of the group recites a passage.

 This awakens something in the woods, and soon, a bodiless POV shot careens through the forest.
 The unseen force leaps into Mia, who quickly begins to turn creepy and violent.
 Things then begin to play out exactly as you expect them to.
 Demonic forces possess each person and force them self-mutilate and kill, until someone violently stops them.